dkruchinin/socketcluster-sandbox/README.md

 I created this repo to simplify a setup for testing different failure modes of socketcluster.
 It spawns up two standard socketcluster workers sitting behind a round-robin load balancer (haproxy), two scc-broker nodes, one scc-state instace and three containers with socketcluster clients that can work as either publishers or subscribers.
 I also use [pubmba](https://github.com/alexei-led/pumba) to emulate network delays and kill containers.
+See [SocketCluster/socketcluster#435](https://github.com/SocketCluster/socketcluster/issues/435) for more details.

 # Building and running